 Residents are encouraged to thoroughly check their rooms and report any damage they might find.

 Residents are responsible for the furnishings in their room including the furniture, Ethernet, and cable television equipment.
-Residents should note carefully not only of the inventory of furniture, but also the condition of the room and furniture, because they will be charged for any damages.
+Residents should note carefully the inventory of furniture and the condition of the room and furniture at the time the room is assigned, because they will be charged for any damage found to the room and its contents during the period of time they are assigned to the room.
 If the damage charges are not paid, action will be taken which may result in withholding the transcript of grades and in not allowing registration for the next semester.
-Students are liable for charges for any unusual housekeeping service, such as cleaning rooms left dirty when moving out.
+Students are also liable for charges for any unusual housekeeping service, such as cleaning rooms left dirty when moving out.

 Students are not permitted to paint or plaster their rooms.
 Storage cabinets and closet doors may not be removed or altered from their original design.
 Construction or room alteration involving heavy building materials, wooden or cloth material platforms, or lofts (see lofts) are prohibited due to fire and safety regulations.
 Screens must be left latched on windows to reduce the likelihood of damage from wind or falling screens.
 Window ledges are not to be used for storage.

 Damage charges are assessed equally against all occupants of a room unless personal liability can be determined.
 Only University personnel may repair damages to the room.
 Students are responsible for any damages caused by adhesive substances, such as mounting tape, duct tape, scotch tape or self-adhesive fixtures.
+Residents are responsible for any damage to University property and agree to pay for the replacement or restoration of the property, excluding reasonable wear and tear.
+It is the University’s discretion to determine reasonable wear and tear.
 Students also are responsible for the condition of their room door; however, this is considered public space in the hall.
 All public spaces in the hall are under the jurisdiction and care of Facility Services and Residence Life staff.
 Although the University respects the right of expression, some signs or drawings in public areas, including room doors, can be found offensive.
 In such instances, the Residence Life staff will determine if the signs or drawings should be removed.
 If so, the residents will be asked to remove the material.

 It is strongly recommended that students obtain Renters Insurance if the family policy does not already cover this.

-The University reserves the right to make appropriate inspections as necessary to help guarantee that state laws and University policies are being followed and that the health, safety and welfare of its students are ensured.
+The University reserves the right to make appropriate inspections as necessary to help guarantee that laws and University policies are being followed and that the health, safety and welfare of its students is fostered.
 Illegal materials, drugs or items that pose an immediate danger to the health or safety of the residents, will be removed if they are noticed in the course of a room inspection.
 The resident will be notified of this action immediately.

 A student's room will not be entered without knocking.
 A sufficient time lapse will be allowed to provide the resident ample opportunity to open the door.
-If no response is received, the room may be entered to make appropriate inspections as necessary.
+If no response is received, the room may be entered to make appropriate inspections.

 Individual room keys are issued to students for their convenience and security.
 In order to maximize security, students must exercise care in the protection of their keys.
-A lost key can be replaced by obtaining a work order from the hall desk, paying a charge at the Office of Student Accounts and picking up a key at Facility Services, located at 1422 27th Street across from the Bell Center.
-A Drake I.D. must be presented before replacement keys will be issued.
+A lost key can be replaced by obtaining a Lock Change Work Order form, from the hall front desk, paying a lock-change fee at the Student Services Center, lower level Carnegie Hall.
+The keys will be delivered to the students' residence hall front desk in a timely manner.
+The student will receive an email from their hall front desk when the key has arrived.
+A Drake I.D. must be presented before replacement keys will be issued to the student(s) requesting the change.

 The charge covers costs of replacement keys and provides an incentive for students to protect their keys.
-Any student wishing further protection may have the room lock changed.
+Any student may make a request to have the room lock changed.
 The student will be billed for this service.

 Students who lose their keys should notify a hall staff member immediately.
 Reproduction of keys by anyone other than Facility Services is not allowed.
 In cases where students move out of their rooms without returning keys, the lock will be changed and the students will be charged.